a-karma/PalaeoLab-Bioinformatic-Training/Module_1/Session_2.md

 - The `GTF` (Gene Transfer Format) developed for the Ensembl genome browser
 - The `BED` (Browser Extensible Data) format developed at UCSC for the Genome Browser tool

 The `GTF` and the `BED` format are both TAB-separated files used to store genomic regions as coordinates along with their associated annotations (see the previous session for more information on `GTF`).
-While `GTF` is used to store mostly information about genic structure accross the genome (i.e. the G stands for gene), the `BED` (short for Browser Extensible Data) stores information about any genomic features.
-It is simpler than `GTF` and widely used in bioinformatics and consist of at least 3 fields:
+While `GTF` is used to store mostly information about genic structure accross the genome (i.e. the G stands for gene), the `BED` format stores information about any genomic features.
+It is simpler than `GTF`, widely used in bioinformatics, and it consists of at least 3 fields:

 1. chromsome ID
 2. start of feature (0 based coordinate; see link to UCSC below)